Freddie Freeman: 2017

-Freeman represented Canada at the 2017 World Baseball Classic, something he had always wanted to do.
-He was the starting first baseman on Opening Day against the New York Mets, going 3–4, including a triple.
-In the first game at SunTrust Park, Freeman doubled in a couple runs.
+Freeman was the starting first baseman on Opening Day against the New York Mets, going 3–4, including a triple.
+In the first game at SunTrust Park, Freeman doubled in a couple of runs.
 He continued to tear up Padres pitching, hitting three homers in the series.
 On April 19 against the Washington Nationals, he set a franchise record for most consecutive plate appearances to get on base with a solo homer.

 On May 17, Freeman was hit by a pitch from Aaron Loup of Toronto, resulting in him leaving the game.
 An MRI and CT scan later revealed a non-displaced wrist fracture in his left hand, ruling him out for up to 10 weeks.
 At the time, Freeman was an early candidate for the MVP award, leading the league in home runs with 14, and ranking second in both on-base and slugging percentage.

 While rehabilitating his hand injury, Freeman stated in June 2017 that he offered to play third base upon his return, because his replacement at first base, Matt Adams, was hitting well.
 On July 1, Freeman appeared with the Triple-A Gwinnett Braves on a rehab assignment in which he played third base.
 Three days later, he returned to Atlanta, and started at third base against the Houston Astros.
 Freeman recorded his 1,000th career hit in a game against the Washington Nationals on July 6.
 Braves manager Brian Snitker stated in August that Freeman would no longer play third base regularly, as injuries to other players necessitated late-season promotions and allowed Freeman to return to first base.

 Freeman finished the season batting .307 with 28 home runs and 71 RBIs despite only playing in 117 games, his lowest total since 2010.
 He led the Braves in home runs, batting average, and was second in RBIs.